 Some remarks about the algorithm are in order.
 The first one is about the prior for the two covariance matrices $\Omega_1$ and $\Omega_2$.
 As the aim of the analysis is to highlight the possible eigenvalue multiplicity, it would be preferable to use diffuse priors, like diagonal matrices with equal values on the main diagonal, that from one side are non-informative and on the other side consider all the eigenvalues to be equal and let the likelihood function to play the relevant role in this respect.

-Second, the way the draws from the posterior distribution are obtained depends on the theoretical results of Section \ref{sec:Estimation}.
+Second, the way the draws from the posterior distribution are obtained depends on the theoretical results of Appendix \ref{app:Est}.
 Using independent priors for $\Omega_1$, $\Omega_2$ and $\fb$ allows to develop a Gibbs sampler that is rather simple and permits to explore the joint posterior distribution in a very convenient way.
 Step 3 of our algorithm is based on this approach for generating the draws $\phi$ from the distribution $\tilde{\pi}_{\phi|Y}$.
 Any alternative way, however, can be performed without altering the other steps of the algorithm.

 Third, checking for the emptiness of the identified set in the case of sign restrictions is performed in Step 4 by using linear projections starting from normal draws, as in \cite{GK18} and many other contributions in the Bayesian literature.
-As an alternative, we could use the QR decomposition as proposed by \cite{ARW18}.
+As an alternative, we could use the QR decomposition as proposed by \citetalias{ARW18}.

-Fourth, for each of the draws consistent with the zero and sign restrictions, we consider as there were eigenvalue multiplicities, regardless whether it is effectively so, from a statistical point of view, for the draw $\phi$.
+Fourth, for each of the draws consistent with the zero and sign restrictions, we consider it as if there were eigenvalue multiplicities, regardless of whether it is effectively so from a statistical point of view, for the draw $\phi$.
 In this respect, the eigenvectors associated to the potential multiple eigenvalues act as a basis for the space of the not identified columns of $Q$.
 From one side, this way of proceeding is extremely conservative as it completely ignores the amount of information contained in all those draws where all the eigenvalues are substantially distinguished.
-From the other side, however, it avoids the consequences of a pre-testing step to apply to each draw to statistically check about eigenvalue multiplicity.
-Our inference, thus, is robust to eigenvalue multiplicity in the sense that we apply the robust Bayesian approach by \cite{GK18} to the set identified columns of $Q$ associated to the suspected multiple eigenvalues.
+From the other side, however, it avoids the consequences of a pre-testing step to be applied to each draw to statistically check for eigenvalue multiplicity.
+Our inference, thus, is robust to eigenvalue multiplicity in the sense that we apply the robust Bayesian approach to the set identified columns of $Q$ associated to the suspected multiple eigenvalues.

 Fifth, the constrained nonlinear optimization problem in Step 5 is less demanding than the one in Algorithm 1 by \cite{GK18}, as the argument is not the entire matrix $Q$ but just a subset of its columns.
 Even if the HVAR model is relatively large, the number of eigenvectors generating the subspace $\Qli$ is in general relatively small and we do not expect concerns about the convergence properties of the numerical optimization step.
 On the contrary, we could replace Step 5 by a new algorithm in the spirit of Algorithm 2 in \cite{GK18}, where the constrained nonlinear optimization problem is substituted by iterating many times Step 4.1-Step 4.3 and approximate the interval $\big[\ell(\phi_m),\: u(\phi_m)\big]$ with the minimum and maximum values obtained in such iterations.
 If the number of iterations goes to infinity, such alternative bounds still provide a consistent estimator of the identified set.